 This profile is coming soon.

-In 2019, Petplan was sold to NY private equity firm Warburg Pincus.
+In 2019, Petplan was sold to New York private equity firm Warburg Pincus.

 In February 2021, TCR reported that Petplan’s retail partner, Walmart, announced and unveiled a deal with Nationwide Pet that leaves Petplan and, by extension, members of Walmart’s namesake pet insurance product, out in the cold.
 The selling point of the Walmart-Nationwide Pet announcement is the ability of Nationwide Pet insurance members to fill covered pet prescriptions at any of Walmart’s 4,700 pharmacies around the country and have the insurance claim for the prescription processed on-site in real-time.